What’s Your Returning Customer Rate and How to Improve It

 Source: lacelaboratory.com

-Common challenges in increasing your returning customer rate
+What are some common challenges in increasing your returning customer rate?

 Increasing your returning customer rate can be challenging for several reasons.